FederatedAI/FATE/fate_client/pipeline/README.rst

 --------------

-Having added all components, user needs to first compile pipeline before running any job.
+Having added all components, user needs to first compile pipeline before running the designed job.
 After compilation, the pipeline can then be fit(run train job) with appropriate ``Backend`` and ``WorkMode``.

 .. code:: python